IniZio/COMP4111-presentation/PITCHME.md

 #### Other advantages of gRPC:

-- HTTP/2.0: header compression, multi-resource request
+- HTTP/2.0: header compression, streaming nature
 - Extendable:
   - Can use JSON / XML
   - Security, health-checking, load-balancing and failover, monitoring, tracing, logging ....